-Pages in WordPress are not listed by date and are not organized using categories or tags.
+A WordPress Page is not listed by date and is not referenced using categories and tags.

 Go here to learn how to create a new WordPress page:

-Parent & Child Pages
+WordPress Parent & Child Pages

 (Organize Your Content Using Parent & Child Pages)

-(Displaying A List Of Your Pages With A Pages Widget)
+(Display A List Of Your Pages With A Pages Widget)

 This is useful for creating different types of pages, such as: